Salt N' Pepper: Plot

-Kalidasan works in the state archaeological department in Trivandrum and is a food lover.
+Kalidasan works in the state archaeological department in Thiruvananthapuram and is a food lover.
 His only companion is his cook, Babu.
 Manu Raghav is Kalidasan's nephew, who comes to stay with him, while looking for a job.
-Kalidasan has a normal life until he gets a mis-dialled phone call from Maya, a dubbing artist living with her friend Meenakshi.
+Kalidasan has a normal life until he gets a misdialled phone call from Maya, a dubbing artist living with her friend Meenakshi.
 Maya rings to order a special dosa (named "Thattil Kutty Dosa" in the film) from a restaurant, but gets Kalidasan instead.
-Their conversations do not go well at first, but a long-distance romance develops due to their common interest—cooking and food.
+Their conversations do not go well at first, but a long-distance romance develops due to their common interests—cooking and food.
 Kalidasan is a born gourmet while Maya is indulging in culinary activities in memory of her deceased mother.
 Kalidasan starts to let Maya into the secrets of baking with a multilayered cake called "Joan's Rainbow".

 Kalidasan and Maya both get the jitters before their first face-to-face meeting, as each becomes conscious of their own physical appearances, and both decide to send younger and better-looking substitutes instead, Manu and Meenakshi.
 When they meet, neither Manu nor Meenakshi realise that the other person is a substitute, since they introduce themselves as Kalidasan and Maya, respectively.
 Manu thinks that Kalidasan is actually in love with Meenakshi, while Meenakshi thinks that Maya is in love with Manu.
 They attempt to sabotage their older counterpart's relationship by telling Kalidasan and Maya that the person they met would be unsuitable for them.
 Kalidasan and Maya try to forget each other but fail, and they decide to call each other and meet anyway.
 Manu and Meenakshi, who by this time have started to develop feelings for each other, are dejected upon hearing this and decide to leave the city so that their older counterparts may have a good relationship.
 However, they discover the truth and each other's real identities during a chance encounter with a common acquaintance, Pooja, at the railway station.
-Thus Manu and Meenakshi call Kalidasan and Maya respectively and narrate all the incidents unknown to them.
-Kalidasan and Maya meet and their relationship begins.
+Thus, Manu and Meenakshi call Kalidasan and Maya, respectively, and narrate all the incidents unknown to them.
+Kalidasan and Maya meet, and their relationship begins.
 It is also shown that Manu and Meenakshi are in a relationship.